How to Write a Quote Request That Gets Real Prices

 Samples: 2 units with logo.

 When quotes arrive, resist judging on unit price alone.
-Put everything in one comparison sheet first.
-Only side by side can you see the real winner.
+Put everything in one comparison sheet first, because only side by side can you see the real winner.

 If one supplier’s question reveals an ambiguity in your request, share the clarification with everyone at once to keep quotes comparable.
-And when you narrow to a few finalists, request samples before any bulk order, since the sample stage tests whether they can actually follow your spec.
+And when you narrow to a few finalists, request free samples from China before any bulk order, since the sample stage tests whether they can actually follow your spec.

 A few steps protect you between choosing a supplier and placing the order.
 Skip them and a good quote can still turn into a bad order.